 This article was last updated on April 17

-This article was updated following Enhanced UI extensions and $300 FPUC Payments from December 27th, 2020 to March 14th, 2021.
-The legislation for the 2021 UI extensions limited back dating for new or initial claims to December 1st, 2020 and the extra 11 weeks of funding for PUA and $300 FPUC weekly supplementary payments would only be over the extension period.
-I have updated the example to reflect this.
+This article was updated following the latest round of Enhanced UI extensions and $300 FPUC Payments until September, 6th, 2021.
+The legislation for the 2021 UI extensions limited back dating for new or initial claims to March 14th, 2021 under the latest ARP (Biden stimulus bill) extension.
+Further the $300 FPUC weekly supplementary payments would only be over the extension period for weeks you have an active claim that you certify for.

 Because you can only get the supplementary FPUC payment while you are getting some form other other unemployment (E.g. PUA) and you need to certify weekly for enhanced unemployment benefits, you can only go back to the date you filed your claim.
 This should in most cases be backdated to when you lost your job, because one week waiting periods have been waived to get the pandemic unemployment benefits.